-Well, I hope that I was able to clear some not very known facts for you and now you know how to choose your perfect wedding photographer.
+Well, I hope that I could clear some not very known facts for you and now you know how to choose your perfect wedding photographer.

 Jan Freire with Freire Wedding Photo is a high-end wedding photographer published in Vogue, Grace Ormonde Wedding Style Magazine, Modern Luxury Bride, and many more magazines.
 He is based in Miami and Manhattan, but he loves to travel to beautiful destinations for gorgeous weddings.
 Check his website and Instagram.